We often hear about plastic in the ocean.

 - [Recorded concentrations in bottled water can be far higher than lakes and rivers]

-- The concentration in drinking water can go up after storm events and heavy rainfall, which wash microplastics into reservoirs, temporarily bypassing wastewater treatment
+- … storm events and heavy rainfall, which wash microplastics into reservoirs, temporarily bypassing wastewater treatment [can increase the concentration of micro plastics]

 - Rates also tend to be higher downstream of effluent discharge, and in areas near densely populated urban centres